Disability Enterprises

 Who can get it

-This service contributes to the additional costs of support and supervision of disabled employees.
+This service help pay for the additional costs of support and supervision of disabled employees.

 The availability of these services is limited.
-You'll need to contact your local Business Enterprise and check if they have a funded spot available.
+You'll need to contact your local Disability Enterprise service, and check if they have a funded spot available.
 They may also check your eligibility with MSD.

-You can qualify for employment with a Business Enterprise provider if:
+You can qualify for employment with a Disability Enterprise provider if you:

-• be a New Zealand citizen or a permanent resident, or hold an appropriate open work permit, or a person recognised as a refugee or protected person,
+• are a New Zealand citizen or a permanent resident, or hold an appropriate open work permit, or are recognised as a refugee or protected person

-• have a disability or health condition that is likely to continue for a minimum of six months, and present a barrier to participation and inclusion,
+• have a disability or health condition that is likely to continue for a minimum of 6 months, which makes it hard for you to find or keep a job

 • you've left school.

-Most Business Enterprises utilise the Minimum Wage Exemption Permit scheme which allows them to pay their employees less than minimum wage.
+Most Disability Enterprise use the Minimum Wage Exemption Permit scheme.
+This allows them to pay their employees less than minimum wage.
 This scheme is administered by MBIE.
-Further information can be found here: Minimum wage exemptions » Employment New Zealand
+Further information can be found here:

 What can you get